 There are a few things you need to have on hand as part of your turkey emergency kit.
 These items will be necessary at the last minute so you better make sure you are prepared.

 - Lots of chicken or vegetable stock (low sodium preferred)

 The Problem: The Turkey Is Frozen Solid

 The only effective way to thaw a turkey is by submerging it in cold water.
 Only cold water will keep bacteria from growing out of control.
-Now by cold, I mean 40 degrees F/5 degrees C. Any warmer and bacteria will grow.
-Plan on 30 minutes per pound—in short: if you need to get a 22-pound turkey defrosted, you will be eating tomorrow.
+Now by cold, we mean 40 F/5 C. Any warmer and bacteria will grow.
+Plan on 30 minutes per pound—in short: if you need to get a 22-pound turkey defrosted, you won't be eating it until tomorrow.
 Since the water temperature can be 40 degrees F, keep it there.
 Put a thermometer in the water and add warm or cold water to keep the temperature where you want it.

 No time to thaw the turkey?
 It IS possible to cook a turkey that is still frozen.
 It isn't ideal, but you will be able to save the meal.

 Watch Now: How to Safely Thaw a Frozen Turkey